huntdatacenter/docs/docs/coordination/services-model.md

 ## About

 Scientists deserve elegant and predictable services on their quest to change the world for the better!
-And they deserve solutions that bring people together for fun and impactful collaborations.
+And they deserve solutions that bring people together for fun and significant collaborations.

 As our cloud community has been rapidly growing in both size and complexity, we saw a possibility to rethink our services model to keep up with the much appreciated growth.
 We are humble to now present the results.